-James Simon: The Owner of The Nefertiti Bust
+James Simon: Art Collector & Owner of The Nefertiti Bust

-With the bust of Nefertiti, James Simon not only donated one of the most considerable treasures to the Berlin museum.
-He also ensured that his patronage gave them international standing.
+With the Bust of Nefertiti, James Simon donated one of the Berlin Museum's most significant treasures, elevating his patronage to international prominence.

 The architecture is light and airy.
 Visitors are welcomed by an expansive perron and elegant white colonnades.
-The James Simon Galerie not only bears the name of the famous Jewish art collector from the Wilhelmine period.
+The James Simon Galerie bears the name of the famous Jewish art collector from the Wilhelmine period.
 With its modern shape and antique elements, the building exudes both the charm of the present as well as the past.
-The building by architect David Chipper-field is thus above all a symbol of the importance of James Simon – for the time around 1900 as well as for the present.
+Designed by architect David Chipperfield, the building stands as a significant symbol of James Simon’s importance, both in the early 1900s and today.

 James Simon: The “Cotton King”

-Portrait of James Simon, 1880, via State Museums of Berlin
+Portrait of James Simon, 1880.
+Source: State Museums of Berlin

 Henri James Simon was born on September 17, 1851, in Berlin as a scion of a cotton wholesaler.
-At the age of 25, he had started to work for his father’s company which he soon made a global market leader.
-“Cotton King” first was the nickname of James Simon’s father, his own success as a cotton wholesaler let the nickname later be his, too.
+At the age of 25, he started to work for his father’s company, which he soon made a global market leader.
+“Cotton King” first was the nickname of James Simon’s father, but then it was passed down to his son, too.
 In his position as a cotton wholesaler, James Simon became one of the wealthiest industrialists in Germany.
-Together with his wife Agnes and his three children he lived a wealthy life in Berlin.
-The young entrepreneur used his newly gained wealth for his passion to collect art and make it accessible to people.
+Together with his wife Agnes and his three children, he lived a wealthy life in Berlin.
+The young entrepreneur used his newly gained wealth for his passion for collecting art and making it accessible to people.
 Thus, by the turn of the century, one of the wealthiest people in Berlin became one of the greatest patrons of the arts.

-James Simon at his Desk in his Study by Willi Döring, 1901, via State Museums of Berlin
+James Simon at his Desk in his Study by Willi Döring, 1901.
+Source: State Museums of Berlin

 Get the latest articles delivered to your inbox